 Time of sale or new construction:

 The purchase and installation of a new efficient gas-fired water heater, in place of a Federal Standard unit in a residential setting.
-Savings are provided for power-vented, condensing storage, and whole-house tankless units meeting specific EF criteria.
+Savings are provided for power-vented, condensing storage, and whole-house tankless units meeting specific Uniform Energy Factor (UEF) criteria.

 Early replacement: